wmahfoudh/yubikey/README.md

 ykman otp chalresp --touch --generate 2
 ```

-Then configure KeepassXC to use YubiKey challenge-response by selecting the appropriate slot.
+Then, configure KeepassXC to use YubiKey challenge-response by selecting the appropriate slot.

 ---

 ## Advanced Configurations & Security Considerations

-### Static Password on Touch (HID Mode)
+### Static Password on Touch (HID Mode) ⌨️

 **Overview:**
 Program your YubiKey to emulate a USB keyboard that types a stored static password when touched.
-This can be useful for legacy systems.
+This is useful for legacy systems.

 **Configuration Example on Arch Linux:**